defsprite/elefant/README.md

 [![Build Status](https://travis-ci.org/defsprite/elefant.svg?branch=master)](https://travis-ci.org/defsprite/elefant)

 When you are running a small / medium sized project, there is usually not a dedicated DBA and you rarely care about the database analytics that PostgreSQL gives you for free.
-Elefant tries to help a little with that by providing a small mountable rack application, that gives you a few insights into your database.
+Elefant tries to help a little with that by providing a small mountable rack application that gives you a few insights into your database.

 ## Installation